ghostypostie/Water/README.md

 ### Water Store
 Link your Discord with Water Client through Water Bot
-- Convert your KR into Pani by sending "GhostyPosti"
+- Convert your KR into Pani by sending it to "GhostyPosti"
 - Pani can be used to buy Custom CSS Themes from the Water Store
 - View your Pani balance directly from Discord using Water Bot